Supply Chain Management

 Vendor Management and Vendor Sustainable Code of Conduct

 Under the commitment towards sustainable development and the development of local communities and the environment, PTTEP gives importance to supply chain management and the implementation of those rules on vendors.
 PTTEP Vendor Sustainable Code of Conduct was formulated, which covers relevant rules, regulations and laws.
 Such code is aimed at enhancing vendors' knowledge and understanding in sustainable development and ensuring that their operations integrate ethics, respect to human rights, occupational health and safety, and environmental management.
-PTTEP also identifies a strategy to support, advice and educate vendors on the policy of sustainable procurement, for alignment with PTTEP Sustainable Development Policy, through various channels like pre-qualification questionnaire, bidding documents and PTTEP's website.
+PTTEP also created PTTEP Vendor Guide to identify a strategy to support, advice and educate vendors on the policy of sustainable procurement, for alignment with PTTEP Sustainable Development Policy, through various channels like pre-qualification questionnaire, bidding documents and PTTEP's website.

 Quality, Transparent and Accountable Procurement

 PTTEP encourages the bidding for our procurement process.
 This practice not only allows qualified and capable suppliers an opportunity to offer their products and services but also reduces the operating cost.
 Through bidding, suppliers can be controlled and evaluated against the preset standards and terms as well as the Company's policies on corruption and Safety, Security, Health and Environment (SSHE) standards.
-In 2020, PTTEP increased the bidding portion to 66.5% of total procurement that close to the historical average of 70%.
+(Procurement bidding data is shown in the Supply Chain Performance Data.)

 1. Key Aspects of Sustainable Procurement Process

 Fair competition is promoted in the procurement process, to ensure transparency and compliance with related laws, i.e. Procurement Act B.E.
 2560.
 The process is examined for alignment with government management standards as well as the conditions specified in the Production Sharing Contract (PSC).